Login

 7-night from Arles to Lyon

-- Walk through the steep vineyards as you learn about the history and techniques of winemaking in this area.
+• Walk through the steep vineyards as you learn about the history and techniques of winemaking in this area.
 Following the guided tour, join your host for a tasting of the Hermitage wines for which this region is celebrated.
-Alternatively, take a steam train ride past magnificent landscape carved along the Gorge du Doux stopping at the charming little station of Colombier le Vieux-Saint Barthélemy le Plain, where the train maneuvers in preparation for its return journey.
+Alternatively, take an exclusive private train ride past magnificent landscape carved along the Gorge du Doux stopping at the charming little station of Colombier le Vieux-Saint Barthélemy le Plain, where the train maneuvers in preparation for its return journey.
 For a more active adventure, enjoy a hike through the vineyards of Tain-l’Hermitage, followed by a visit to a local winery where you’ll sample some of the wines.
 (B,L,D)

 Your Itinerary